 In this post we are going to give you the low down on the good, the bad and the ugly in the world of dry gloves for cold water diving.

 What are Dry Gloves?

-Dry gloves, unlike wet gloves, are watertight.
+Dry gloves have been around for some time, unlike wet gloves, are watertight.
 They essentially become an extension of your drysuit keeping water out and your hands dry.

 How are they attached to a drysuit?

 Dry gloves are usually attached with two sets of rings.
 One set of rings are installed at the wrist seals of your drysuit.
 The other two at the wrist section of the gloves.
 Depending on the brand, the rings are secured by pushing or screwing together, creating a watertight seal.

 To answer this question it is best to examine the information below but here is a short breakdown;

 - Both Systems can be fitted without suit modification to existing Latex or Silicone seals.

 - Neither system can be fitted to Neoprene seals with suit modification (Cutting and gluing)